AllenInstitute/visual_behavior_glm/README.md

 # Installing and setting up the package

+## Set up an environment

-## Before installing, it's recommended to set up a new Python environment with Python 3.7:
+Before installing, it's recommended to set up a new Python environment with Python 3.7:

 For example, using Conda: